If you have any questions regarding your shares, please contact our registrars:

 Ultimate ownership of the Club

-Mr D Levy and certain members of his family are potential beneficiaries of a discretionary trust which ultimately owns 29.4% of the share capital of ENIC Sports and Development Holdings Limited.
+Mr D Levy and certain members of his family are potential beneficiaries of discretionary trusts which ultimately own 29.88% of the share capital of ENIC.

 How do I get information about my shareholding?